 A number of risks on the corporate risk register cover this theme with scores between current risk levels of 15 and 20 (red risk areas).
 Actions are in place to seek to mitigate the risks.
 These include obtaining of Cyber Essential Plus to build on the achievement of the awarding of Cyber Essentials.
-External specialist advice has been commissioned to undertake a review, and this will be reported to the Audit and Risk Assurance Committee via an additional special assurance session.
+External specialist advice has been taken and has been reported to the Audit and Risk Assurance Committee via an additional special assurance session and a plan following this assessment will be implemented in the organisation.